A-bahaa/Sharify-Documentation/README.md

  - [Future Work](https://github.com/A-bahaa/Sharify-Documentation#future-work)

 ## Disclaimer
- - To be able to login with spotify and use the app, your email should be added to the app's allowlist that's because Sharify currently on [development mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes#:~:text=App%20Settings%3A-,Development%20mode,-Newly%2Dcreated%20apps).
+ - To be able to log in with Spotify and use the app, your email should be added to the app's allowlist.
+That's because Sharify is currently in [development mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes#:~:text=App%20Settings%3A-,Development%20mode,-Newly%2Dcreated%20apps).
- - To add your email to Sharify's allowlist reach out to [Ahmed Ghonim](https://www.linkedin.com/in/ahmed-ghonim-6643251a4/).
+ - To add your email to Sharify's allowlist, reach out to [Ahmed Ghonim](https://www.linkedin.com/in/ahmed-ghonim-6643251a4/).
  - To get a glimpse of what Sharify has to offer, here are my [Top Tracks](https://sharify-gh.netlify.app/TopTracks?id=6445850d1394f9ebb95f670d) as recorded on Apr 23.

  ## Motivation

- **I've always loved the Spotify wrapped** at the end of the year to get reminded of my `top tracks` and `artists` of the year.
+ **I've always loved the Spotify Wrapped** at the end of the year to get reminded of my `top tracks` and `artists` of the year.
 What's even more fun is sharing your top tracks and artists with your friends.

  **Sadly, Spotify Wrapped comes out only once a year**, so I thought it would be fun to build a tool that gets your Spotify `top tracks` and `artist` of the last month all year and allows us music freaks to share, preview and save these tracks seamlessly.

- **Another thing I always wished that Spotify allows sharing** is your `liked tracks` In your library.
+ **Another thing I always wished that Spotify allowed sharing** is your `liked tracks` In your library.
 Currently, you can't share them or even save them to a separate playlist.

  ## Capabilties

-### **Sharify offers the following :**
+### **Sharify offers the following:**
 - Get your `top tracks` and `artists` from your last month on Spotify.
 - Get your all-time `liked tracks` on your Spotify library.
 - Preview your `top tracks`, `top artists`, and `liked tracks` seamlessly on Sharify.
 - Save and remove specific tracks to your Spotify library.
-- Follow and Unfollow specific artists.
+- Follow and unfollow specific artists.
 - Sort different tracks on the release date, popularity, and affinity.
-- Sort different artists on affinity and popularity.
+- Sort different artists by affinity and popularity.
 - Save your `top tracks` from last month to a separate playlist on your Spotify library.
 - Save your `liked tracks` from last month to a separate playlist on your Spotify library.
 - Share your `top tracks`, `top artists`, and `liked tracks`.
 Sharing is achieved by generating a preview link that your friends could open to preview and save your top tracks, top artists, and liked tracks seamlessly.
-- Preview link works with any user even if they're not registered on Sharify.
+- The preview link works with any user, even if they're not registered on Sharify.

 ## Product Design